Discover the breadth of Patagonia’s wildness on a land-and-sea expedition

 Explore inland Patagonia

-Nestled in the heart of wildlife rich Torres del Paine National Park, next to the shimmering turquois, glacier-fed Lake Pehoé, the beautiful Explora Hotel is an ideal base camp to discover the heart of Patagonia.
+Nestled in the heart of wildlife rich Torres del Paine National Park, next to the shimmering turquois, glacier-fed Lake Pehoé, the beautiful Tierra Patagonia Hotel, a National Geographic Unique Lodge of the World, is an ideal base camp to discover the heart of Patagonia.
 With breathtaking views of saw-toothed peaks capped in white and plunging verdant hills, horseback ride, if you wish, or explore some of the most inspiring landscapes anywhere via hike, kayak, or Zodiac.
 How you traverse the rugged landscape and explore the fjord-studded coastline is up to you, but expect to encounter Andean condors, guanacos, foxes, rheas, and abundant natural wonders.

 Discover Argentina's seldom-visited Isla de los Estados

 By special permission, National Geographic Orion will call at Isla de los Estados, a wild island largely untouched by humans in decades.
 Its only human residents are the four guardians at a small naval outpost.
 Walk its wild beech forests, look for penguins, see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name, plus explore the ruins of a penal colony.